petter-holmberg/cpp-ref/classes.md

 These keywords may refer to class member access levels, or the form of inheritance used.

-- `public` data members are part of the class's interface and can be accessed by anyone.
+- `public` members are part of the class's interface and can be accessed by anyone.
-- `protected` data members are part of the class's interface only to classes that inherit from it.
+- `protected` members are part of the class's interface only to classes that inherit from it.
-- `private` data members are accessible only to the class itself.
+- `private` members are accessible only to the class itself.

 `protected` is no more encapsulated than public! (see `using`).
 [Meyers05](#Meyers05) §22

-Declare data members private.
+Declare data members `private`.
 It gives clients syntactically uniform access to data, affords fine-grained access control, allows invariants to be enforced, and offers class authors implementation flexibility.
-[Meyers05](#Meyers05) §22
+Don't declare data members `protected`.
+[Stroustrup13](#Stroustrup13) §20.5, [Meyers05](#Meyers05) §22

 ### const